amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### "(time domain) angular velocity Jerk" -XYZ -mean/std

 Angular velocity derived in time to obtain Jerk signals.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are radians/second.
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) angular velocity Jerk mean X"
+   * "(time domain) angular velocity Jerk mean X"
-   - "(time domain) angular velocity Jerk mean Y"
+   * "(time domain) angular velocity Jerk mean Y"
-   - "(time domain) angular velocity Jerk mean Z"
+   * "(time domain) angular velocity Jerk mean Z"
-   - "(time domain) angular velocity Jerk std X"
+   * "(time domain) angular velocity Jerk std X"
-   - "(time domain) angular velocity Jerk std Y"
+   * "(time domain) angular velocity Jerk std Y"
-   - "(time domain) angular velocity Jerk std Z"
+   * "(time domain) angular velocity Jerk std Z"

 ### "(time domain) magnitude body acceleration" -mean/std

+Magnitude of the body acceleration calculated using the Euclidean norm.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are 'g's (gravity of earth -> 9.80665 m/seg2).
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) magnitude body acceleration mean"
+   * "(time domain) magnitude body acceleration mean"
-   - "(time domain) magnitude body acceleration std"
+   * "(time domain) magnitude body acceleration std"

 ### "(time domain) magnitude gravity acceleration" -XYZ -mean/std

+Magnitude of the gravity acceleration calculated using the Euclidean norm.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are 'g's (gravity of earth -> 9.80665 m/seg2).
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) magnitude gravity acceleration mean"
+   * "(time domain) magnitude gravity acceleration mean"
-   - "(time domain) magnitude gravity acceleration std"
+   * "(time domain) magnitude gravity acceleration std"

 ### "(time domain) magnitude body acceleration Jerk" -mean/std

+Magnitude of the body acceleration Jerk calculated using the Euclidean norm.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are 'g's (gravity of earth -> 9.80665 m/seg2).
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) magnitude body acceleration Jerk mean"
+   * "(time domain) magnitude body acceleration Jerk mean"
-   - "(time domain) magnitude body acceleration Jerk std"
+   * "(time domain) magnitude body acceleration Jerk std"

 ### "(time domain) magnitude angular velocity" -mean/std

+Magnitude of the angular velocity calculated using the Euclidean norm.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are radians/second.
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) magnitude angular velocity mean"
+   * "(time domain) magnitude angular velocity mean"
-   - "(time domain) magnitude angular velocity std"
+   * "(time domain) magnitude angular velocity std"

 ### "(time domain) magnitude angular velocity Jerk" -mean/std

+Magnitude of the angular velocity Jerk calculated using the Euclidean norm.
+These time domain signals were captured at a constant rate of 50 Hz.
+The units are radians/second.
+The variables that were estimated from these signals are the mean value (mean) and the standard deviation (sd):

-   - "(time domain) magnitude angular velocity Jerk mean"
+   * "(time domain) magnitude angular velocity Jerk mean"
-   - "(time domain) magnitude angular velocity Jerk std"
+   * "(time domain) magnitude angular velocity Jerk std"

 ### "(frequency domain) body acceleration" -XYZ -mean/std/mean frequency